Sohou08/Hadoop-Spark/file_format/readme.md

    ![xml](https://user-images.githubusercontent.com/51121757/80371480-e0b3d380-8889-11ea-9ccd-ca8964b9eb22.JPG)

-Recently, we have many formats at our disposal more suitable in serialization, exchange data as e.g. avro and Protocol Buffers.
+There are many formats at our disposal more suitable in serialization, exchange data as e.g. avro and Protocol Buffers.

 ### 3. AVRO